LucaMalavolta/PyORBIT/docs/installation.md

  python -c "import pyorbit"
 ```

 `PyORBIT` only comes with the basic packages, to exploit its full potential follow the instructions in the section [Requirements](Requirements).
-For the impatient, just do:
+For the impatients, just do:
 ```{code} bash
 wget https://raw.githubusercontent.com/LucaMalavolta/PyORBIT/main/extra_requirements.txt
 pip install -r extra_requirements.txt